-On our 28 weight loss program, it is important to note that we do not recommend cutting out carbohydrates altogether – in part this is because our fitness plan keeps you so active but, also, because we don’t believe all carbs are bad.
-Our approach is to change the kinds of carbs we eat, to only consume unprocessed, complex or wholegrain carbohydrates.
+On our 28 weight loss program, it is important to know we do not recommend cutting out carbohydrates from your diet – this is because our fitness plan keeps you so active but it’s also because we don’t believe all carbs are bad.

-When you are craving carbohydrates there are two things you can do to reduce the cravings:
+When you are craving carbohydrates there are three things you can do to reduce the cravings:

 - Eat some healthy fats, or

-Healthy fats can help reduce carb cravings as they help satiate you and will satisfy your taste buds.
+Healthy fats can help reduce both fat AND carb cravings as they not only satiate your craving but they also satisfy your taste buds.

 - oily fish,

 - herbal tea with 1/2 teaspoon coconut oil

 Are you trying to start a diet and struggling with food cravings?